 - Leave the battery in its casing with the terminal cables attached.

-- Connect the charging cables starting with the negative cable first (The one with the minus sign on it)
+- Connect the charging cables starting with the positive cable first (The red one with the plus sign on it)

 - Make sure that your skin only touches the rubber coating of the charging cables and clamps.